badhwars/React/README.md

-Learning React from LinkedIn Learning.
-The coding is licated in src/index.js file
+Learning React from online resources such as scrimba and LinkedIn Learning The code is intended for practice purposes only!!!